Writer: Warren Ellis

 We then shift to Reed Richards demanding that his weapon be finished as fast as possible.
 Reed is torn up inside over what he feels is committing a crime against science and nature.

-We then cut to Nick Fury getting the news that Gah Lak Tus will being in Earth orbit today.
+We then cut to Nick Fury getting the news that Gah Lak Tus will be in Earth orbit today.
 The Triskellion’s alarm goes off and Nick looks at the monitor’s and sees an army of Heather Douglas clones and her “brothers” raiding the Triskelion.
 End of issue.

 The Good: Whew!
 What a great issue!
 Ultimate Extinction #4 was packed full of action and drama.
 Warren Ellis has done a fantastic job writing this story.
 The dialogue is well done.
 The storyline is very compelling and enthralling.
 Ellis is weaving a story that captures the reader and pulls them into his world.